bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 [omni](http://vim.wikia.com/wiki/Omni_completion) completion, based on the current context.

-Where I require more language-aware intelligence I use the [LSC](https://github.com/natebosch/vim-lsc) plugin with appropriate LSP-compliant language servers.
+Where language-aware intelligence is required the [LSC](https://github.com/natebosch/vim-lsc) plugin with appropriate LSP-compliant language servers is recommended.
 Please refer to the [LSP in Vim with the LSC Plugin](https://bluz71.github.io/2019/10/16/lsp-in-vim-with-the-lsc-plugin.html) post for details about the Language Server Protocol (LSP) and the LSC plugin.

 ALE
 ---